HISTORY OF THE MLK DAY OF SERVICE

 MLK DAY OF SERVICE IN TAMPA BAY

-Through funding from the Florida Legislature, Hillsborough Community College in partnership with St. Petersburg College seeks to perpetuate the same goals for the upcoming year by promoting an MLK Day of Service.
+In 2019, Hillsborough Community College became the fiscal tracking agent and will lead the Consortium which will include and be administered in 2019-2020 by HCC, Broward College, St. Petersburg College and the State College of Florida.
 This project offers awards to organizations or groups to develop and complete a service project that will positively impact the community, while honoring Dr. King’s legacies of non-violent activism, racial equality, service to others and social uplift.

 The awards are intended to encourage service projects that address education, health, clean energy/environmental stewardship, economic opportunity, disaster preparedness, veterans and military families’ issues, public safety, while supporting neighborhood projects, or a proposal that you feel will positively impact our community.
 Please note these funds are available solely to engage people in volunteer projects.